 Leaders take charge of a situation to bring it to a swift conclusion.
 However, not all leaders approach a problem the same way.
 Leadership styles are as unique as the individuals displaying them.
-Educators are an especially diverse crowd.
-They have the task of disseminating knowledge and instructing on various topics.
+Educators have the task of disseminating knowledge and instructing on various topics.
 How they do so changes from teacher to teacher.

 The education field has many leadership examples.
 A visionary leader, for example, may seek to start a group at work for colleagues to deal with anxieties or issues that students may encounter outside of school.
 The aim would be to help students to perform better while in school.
 Visionary leadership demonstrates how a leader in the education system can impact peers and provide a positive environment for students.